Paradiastole

 Paradiastole, in a trope sense, (from Greek παραδιαστολή from παρά para "next to, alongside", and διαστολή diastole "separation, distinction") is the reframing of a vice as a virtue, often with the use of euphemism, for example, "Yes, I know it does not work all the time, but that is what makes it interesting."
 It is often used ironically.

-Paradiastole has been described as "the rhetorical technique of evaluative redescription -- more popularly known as euphemism and dysphemism -- designed to enlarge or reduce the moral significance of something".
-Another example is referring to manual labour as a "workout".
-Perhaps the most familiar usage today comes from the software world: "It's not a bug; it's a feature!"
-(This is used both euphemistically and literally, as many features in software originated as bugs).
+Paradiastole has been described as "the rhetorical technique of evaluative redescription – more popularly known as euphemism and dysphemism – designed to enlarge or reduce the moral significance of something".
+It can be distinguished from mere euphemism when a contrast is juxtaposed that has an aim to be tangibly optimistic, such as banally referring to manual labour as a "workout".
+In the popular adage within computer science, "It's not a bug; it's a feature!", the distinction is made both euphemistically and literally, as many features in software originated as bugs.

+In ethics, paradiastole takes the form of advice.
+For example, the aphorism "all that glitters is not gold" is an ironic illustration that although a thing may have some positive qualities, it may still be undesirable.

+In rhetoric, it forms a semantic argument (by asserting that a thing can be referred to using one precise term and not another, in order to establish a coherent point of reference).
+It can be compared with antithesis except that in paradiastole there is a contrast between two terms, not two ideas.

+In narrative, it can be contrasted with dramatic irony, in which characters for their part are unaware of there being a dichotomy; and it can contribute to direct characterization for the purpose of character development (for example, with the line “We’re a rescue team.
+Not assassins” (Note: From the 1987 film Predator), a character avows a set of priorities).

 Usage to describe a list

 In studies on classical antiquity, it has come to mean the repetition of disjunctive words in a list.

 In biblical studies, paradiastole is a type of anaphora (the repetition of one word at the beginning of successive clauses).
-Paradiastole uses certain words—either, or, neither, not, and nor—as disjunctions.
+Paradiastole uses certain words – either, or, neither, not, and nor – as disjunctions.
 A disjunction differs from a conjunction in that it separates things, whereas a conjunction joins them.

 An example of this technique can be found in the Gospel of John, clarifying the meaning of τέκνα θεοῦ (God's children):